khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 5. The system sends an approval confirmation email containing the membership card QR code image to the reader's email address.
 6. The system displays a notification indicating successful approval.

-7.3.
-System state prior to Use-case execution: The librarian is viewing the details of the reader's registration profile.
+*7.3.
+System state prior to Use-case execution: The librarian is viewing the details of the reader's registration profile.*

-7.4.
-System state after Use-case execution: The reader account status changes to "Active" in the database, and the library card is successfully activated.
+*7.4.
+System state after Use-case execution: The reader account status changes to "Active" in the database, and the library card is successfully activated.*

 **8. Use-case Search Books**

-8.1.
-Summary: Allows all user types (Visitors, Readers, Librarians) to search for library materials based on various criteria.
+*8.1.
+Summary: Allows all user types (Visitors, Readers, Librarians) to search for library materials based on various criteria.*

-8.2.
-Flow of Events:
+*8.2.
+Flow of Events*

-8.2.1.
-Main Flow:
+*8.2.1.
+Main Flow*

 1. The user selects the material search function from the search toolbar.
 2. The user enters search keywords (Title, Author, Genre, or book code) and may optionally apply advanced filters (Publication Year, Publisher, Language).